Unique accommodation: Best 50 places to stay around the world

 Ever wondered where you can find unique accommodation on your travels?
 Where are the quirky places to stay around the world?

-Have you experienced a night in a treehouse, or in a houseboat or ice hotel?
+Have you experienced a night in a treehouse, in a houseboat or in an ice hotel?
 There are some incredibly unique escapes across the world to experience.

-Here’s a roundup featuring top travel blogger recommendations of some of the most quirky places to stay around the world From cave hotels, safari lodges, treehouses, to glass roof cabins.
+Here’s a roundup featuring top travel writer recommendations of some of the most quirky places to stay around the world, from cave hotels, safari lodges, treehouses, and glass-roof cabins.

 Planning your unique getaway